xoofx/xoofx.github.io/blog/2024-03-22-building-secure-10g-home-network.md

 <img src="/images/network-home-setup.jpg" style="width:512px; height: 512px; float: right;"/>

 A few weeks ago, I was finally able to upgrade my Internet connection from a Starlink 100-200 Mbps (with an ADLS2 backup) to a 8 Gbps up/down Fiber connection with the [Free Ultra](https://www.free.fr/freebox/freebox-ultra) box offer.
-By doing so, I decided also to revisit my internal network as my setup has been growing organically in the past years (with multiple switches, IoT and mini-PC connected devices...) and realized that my internal network, while already using some 10 Gbps ethernet cables, was not really used at its fully potential.
+By doing so, I decided also to revisit my internal network as my setup has been growing organically in the past years (with multiple switches, IoT and mini-PC connected devices...) and realized that my internal network, while already using some 10 Gbps ethernet cables, was not really used at its full potential.

 Moreover, the Freebox Ultra is making IPv6 mandatory (no wonder why the adoption of IPv6 in France is [probably the highest in the world!](https://www.google.com/intl/en/ipv6/statistics.html#tab=per-country-ipv6-adoption)) but I never really paid attention to IPv6 until now, as I was always relying on the good old IPv4.
 But reading further, I discovered that IPv6 is allowing all your devices to be accessible from Internet while the Freebox does not activate any firewall by default...
 I could use the very rudimentary builtin firewall on the Freebox (a checkbox enable/disable) but thought that it would be nice to understand what is really happening under the hood, and so, why not also bringing my own firewall to this setup?